Chicago police officer shot, suspect killed in South Loop

 Dozens of officers and Ald.
 Pat Dowell (3rd) were out on the scene.

 “He was just standing there drinking beer and watching these little girls play volleyball.
 He was really creepy.
-I mean, he had no business being in that park, drinking and doing nothing but watching girls.”
+I mean, he had no business being in that park, drinking and doing nothing but watching girls,” said the woman, who asked that her name not be used.

 She walked up to the girls and told them to leave, because “I didn’t think it was safe for them to be there.”

-The girls left, and Harb and her friend left behind them.
+The girls left, and the woman and her friend left behind them.

-After she left the park, Harb ran into three officers on bicycles on Prairie Avenue and told them what she saw.
+After she left the park, the woman ran into three officers on bicycles on Prairie Avenue and told them what she saw.

 About two minutes later, “I heard a lot of gunshots,” she said — eight or nine, she estimated.

-“I just keep wondering if I did the right thing,” Harb said.
+“I just keep wondering if I did the right thing,” she said.
 “If I hadn’t said anything, would he have just gone home?”

 Contributing: Simone Alicea